What will I do on Quest?

 What do we eat?
 Will I get enough nutrients/protein/etc.?

-A variety of tasty, easy to cook foods are provided to satisfy the nutritional and caloric needs, as well as the varying appetites of participants.
+A variety of easy to cook foods are provided to satisfy the nutritional and caloric needs, as well as the varying appetites of participants.
 Breakfast and dinner usually consist of meals cooked over lightweight backpacking stoves, while lunches are easy to prepare on-trail.
 Students with food allergies or other eating restrictions commonly participate in Quest and are usually easily accommodated.
-Be sure to note and discuss any food restrictions on your Quest health form.
+Please be sure to note and discuss any food restrictions on your Quest health form.

 Can I bring my own food on Quest?